hashicorp/consul/website/source/docs/agent/http/agent.html.markdown

 This endpoint is used with a check that is of the [TTL type](/docs/agent/checks.html).
-When this endpoint is accessed via a GET, the status of the check is set to `critical`, and the TTL clock is reset.
+When this endpoint is accessed via a `GET`, the status of the check is set to `critical`, and the TTL clock is reset.

 The optional `?note=` query parameter can be used to associate a